-Figure 83: Get Log Page - Command Effect Data Structure
+Figure 97: Get Log Page - Commands Supported and Effects Data Structure

-Bits Description 31:19 Rese Reserved on and Execution (CSE): This field defines the command submission ations for the associated command. n and Value Definition 1 000b No command submission or execution restriction 18:16 001b Command may be submitted when there is no other outstanding command to the same namespace and another command should not be submitted to the same namespace until this command is complete 010b Command may be submitted when there is no other outstanding command to any namespace and another command should not be submitted to any namespace until this command is complete 011b - 111b Reserved 15:05 Reserved 04 Controller Capability Change (CCC): If this bit is set to '1', then this command may change controller capabilities.
+Bits Description 31:19 Reserved Command Submission and Execution (CSE): This field defines the command submission and execution recommendations for the associated command.
+Value Definition 000b No command submission or execution restriction 18:16 The command associated with this structure may be submitted when there is no other outstanding command to the same namespace and another command should not be submitted to the same namespace until this command is complete O10b The command associated with this structure may be submitted when there is no other outstanding command to any namespace and another command should not be submitted to any namespace until this command is complete 011b - 111b Reserved 15:05 Reserved 04 Controller Capability Change (CCC): If this bit is set to '1', then this command may change controller capabilities.
 If this bit is cleared to '0', then this command does not modify controller capabilities.
-Controller capability changes include a firmware update that changes the capabilities reported in the CAP register.
+Controller capabilities changes include a firmware update that changes the capabilities reported in the CAP register.
 03 Namespace Inventory Change (NIC): If this bit is set to '1', then this command may change the number of namespaces or capabilities for multiple namespaces.
 If this bit is cleared to '0', then this command does not modify the number of namespaces or capabilities for multiple namespaces.
 Namespace inventory changes include adding or removing namespaces.
-Namespace Capability Change (NCC): If this bit is set to '1', then this command may change the capabilities of a single namespace.
-If this bit is cleared to '0', then this command does not 02 modify any namespace capabilities for the specified namespace.
+02 Namespace Capability Change (NCC): If this bit is set to '1', then this command may change the capabilities of a single namespace.
+If this bit is cleared to '0', then this command does not modify any namespace capabilities for the specified namespace.
 Namespace capability changes include a logical format change.
-Logical Block Content Change (LBCC): If this bit is set to '1', then this command may modify 01 logical block content in one or more namespaces.
-If this bit is cleared to '0', then this command 01 does not modify logical block content in any namespace.
+01 Logical Block Content Change (LBCC): If this bit is set to '1', then this command may modify logical block content in one or more namespaces.
+If this bit is cleared to '0', then this command does not modify logical block content in any namespace.
 Logical block content changes include a write to a logical block.
-Command Supported (CSUPP): If this bit is set to '1', then this command is supported by the 00 controller.
+00 Command Supported (CSUPP): If this bit is set to '1', then this command is supported by the controller.
 If this bit is cleared to '0', then this command is not supported by the controller and all other fields in this structure shall be cleared to 0h.